 The mediating role of risk perceptions on the relationship between entrepreneurial self-efficacy and entrepreneurial intention

-Our previous hypothesis predicted that education fosters family managers’ EI through a positive effect on the perception of their own ability to effectively perform entrepreneurial tasks that results in increased ESE.
-However, ESE positively affects EI not just through more positive evaluations of the self but also by affecting subjective evaluations of chance and probability that relate to the environment (Krueger & Dickson, 1994).
+Our previous hypothesis predicted that education fosters family managers’ EI through a positive effect on the perception of their own ability to effectively perform entrepreneurial tasks, which results in increased ESE.
+However, ESE positively affects EI not only through more positive evaluations of the self but also by affecting subjective evaluations of chance and probability that relate to the environment (Krueger & Dickson, 1994).
 In entrepreneurship, more pronounced risk perceptions amplify the salience of negative outcomes (Zellweger et al., 2011), reduce the desirability of entrepreneurial actions and ultimately reduce EI (Giordano Martínez et al., 2017).
-However, as an individual’s self-efficacy is a major determinant of risk perceptions (Macko & Tyszka, 2009), individuals with higher ESE perceive to a lower extent the risks associated to entrepreneurial tasks and thus have higher EI.
+However, as an individual’s self-efficacy is a major determinant of risk perceptions (Macko & Tyszka, 2009), individuals with higher ESE perceive to a lower extent the risks associated with entrepreneurial tasks and thus have higher EI.
 Such an effect of ESE on risk perceptions may be an especially important mechanism for fostering the perceived desirability of entrepreneurial behavior in the members of a business family.

-A large body of research in family firm gives a detailed account of the high risk aversion of business families (Anderson & Reeb, 2003), which can be explained by trans-generational control intentions (Zellweger et al., 2012).
-To protect the long-term value of their wealth, business families thus tend to avoid risks, which can result into conservative investment strategies (Geppert et al., 2013; Pinelli et al., 2023).
-As risk is intrinsic in entrepreneurship, it is likely that such an aversion to take risks exposes the members of a business family to subjective norms (Ajzen, 1991), i.e. to social pressure and expectations of the family (Ajzen, 1991), that amplify the perceived riskiness of entrepreneurial behavior, thus reducing its desirability and family members’ EI.
-More specifically, elder family members who have an emotional attachment to established practices, activities, processes and products (Zellweger et al., 2011) are likely to be averse to entrepreneurial activities such as new product development or entry into new markets.
-In business families, not only younger family members need to subordinate to established social and decision-making structures (Swagger, 1991), but they are also likely to acquire such an aversion to take risks because they acquire their elders’ beliefs via experiential learning (Boyd et al., 2015).
-In addition, since the elders act as role models in business families (Boyd & Vozikis, 1994; Zellweger et al., 2011), younger family members also need to conform to their expectations and behaviors to gain both their approval and social legitimacy within the family (Sharma et al., 2001).
-As conformity to and approval from role models strongly influence entrepreneurial behavior (Carter et al., 2003), the social context of the business family likely constitutes an environment where the salience of entrepreneurial risks is quite vivid.
-As such, we contend that the previously described negative effect of ESE on the salience of entrepreneurial risks (Simon et al., 2000; Macko & Tyszka, 2009) is an especially important mechanism for the emergence and development of family managers’ EI because positive evaluations of own ability improve subjective estimates about the outcomes of entrepreneurial behavior (Krueger & Dickson, 1994; Macko & Tyszka, 2009; Simon et al., 2000).
-In sum, since individuals’ willingness to perform risky activities depends on subjective evaluations of risk (Kahneman & Lovallo, 1993; Nutt, 1993), we hypothesize that family managers with higher ESE have a lower perception of the risks of entrepreneurial behavior, which increases its desirability and in turn their EI:
+A large body of research on family firms provides a detailed account of the high risk aversion of business families (Anderson & Reeb, 2003), which can be explained by transgenerational control intentions (Zellweger et al., 2012).
+To protect the long-term value of their wealth, business families thus tend to avoid risks, which can result in conservative investment strategies (Geppert et al., 2013; Pinelli et al., 2023).
+As risk is intrinsic in entrepreneurship, it is likely that such an aversion to take risks exposes the members of a business family to subjective norms (Ajzen, 1991), i.e., to social pressure and expectations of the family (Ajzen, 1991), that amplify the perceived riskiness of entrepreneurial behavior, thus reducing its desirability and family members’ EI.
+More specifically, elderly family members who have an emotional attachment to established practices, activities, processes and products (Zellweger et al., 2011) are likely to be averse to entrepreneurial activities such as new product development or entry into new markets.
+In business families, not only do younger family members need to be subordinate to established social and decision-making structures (Swagger, 1991), but they are also likely to acquire such an aversion to take risks because they acquire their elders’ beliefs via experiential learning (Boyd et al., 2015).
+In addition, since elders act as role models in business families (Boyd & Vozikis, 1994; Zellweger et al., 2011), younger family members also need to conform to their expectations and behaviors to gain both their approval and social legitimacy within the family (Sharma et al., 2001).
+As conformity to and approval from role models strongly influence entrepreneurial behavior (Carter et al., 2003), the social context of the business family likely constitutes an environment where the salience of entrepreneurial risks is quite apparent.
+As such, we contend that the previously described negative effect of ESE on the salience of entrepreneurial risks (Simon et al., 2000; Macko & Tyszka, 2009) is an especially important mechanism for the emergence and development of family managers’ EI because positive evaluations of one’s own ability improve subjective estimates about the outcomes of entrepreneurial behavior (Krueger & Dickson, 1994; Macko & Tyszka, 2009; Simon et al., 2000).
+In sum, since individuals’ willingness to perform risky activities depends on subjective evaluations of risk (Kahneman & Lovallo, 1993; Nutt, 1993), we hypothesize that family managers with higher ESE have a lower perception of the risks of entrepreneurial behavior, which increases its desirability and, in turn, their EI:

 H3a: There is a negative relationship between family managers’ ESE and their risk perception.